-Know Your Options for Federal Student Loan Repayment Plans
+Different Types of Federal Student Loan Repayment Plans You Should Know

 Having options is empowering—and when it comes to repaying your student loans, you may have more options than you think.
 There's a variety of repayment plans that can work with many career paths, income situations and long-term financial goals.
-When you understand the repayment methods available to you, you can choose the one that makes the most sense for your lifestyle and budget.
+When you understand the federal student loan repayment information and methods available to you, then you can choose the one that makes the most sense for your lifestyle and budget.

 Standard student loan repayment plans